skylight-hq/skylight.digital/pages/toolkits/agile-procurement-playbook/pages/07_appendix.md

     > identify and extract the exact data they need, when they need it.

-With the goals provided and as part of this design challenge, CMS wishes you to help develop of a longer-term vision and product strategy for this modernization effort.
+With the goals provided and as part of this design challenge, CMS wishes you to help develop a longer-term vision and product strategy for this modernization effort.

 Because the existing system is so large and has many groups that are